 Assessing the construction project

 The preconstruction phase is an opportunity to carry out risk analysis.
 The contractor will assess all the possibilities that could go wrong, and plan for contingencies if these scenarios occur.
-Another element is to look for cost savings that could be found in choosing cheaper materials that have similar properties or aesthetics to the ones suggested by the supplier.
+Another element is to look for cost savings that could be found in choosing cheaper materials that have similar properties or aesthetics to the ones suggested by the dealer.
 It could refer to finding more reasonable subcontractors.
-Equipment rental can also be reduced if there is time to get quotes from a range of suppliers and schedules are properly designed.
+Equipment rental can also be reduced if there is time to get quotes from a range of dealers and schedules are properly designed.
 Scheduling is also available in top-rated construction management software.

 Preconstruction is also the period when the builder will complete a final total cost estimate.
 A total cost estimate is a major part of the preconstruction process and needs to include all elements of the build.
 Construction estimating software is used to streamline this process and can save hundreds of dollars for the budget.

 The software allows the general contractor to perform a material takeoff that inputs material prices per line, per piece as preferred, and add every element of the building process for very accurate results.
-Automated software also can be used to request accurate pricing from suppliers for materials to boost the accuracy of the final cost estimate.
+Automated software also can be used to request accurate pricing from dealers for materials to boost the accuracy of the final cost estimate.

 Saved templates of past similar jobs means that software speeds up the estimate process even further.
 The construction estimate can be automatically generated and emailed directly to the customer from the same software platform.
 Cloud-based software allows this process to be completed from any device or location that has internet accessibility.